Avl Tree In C++ - C++ Programming Tutorial

-In 1962, GM Adelson-Velsky and EM Landis created the AVL Tree.
-To honor the people who created it, the tree is known as AVL.
+In 1962, GM Adelson-Velsky and EM Landis introduced the AVL Tree.
+The tree is named AVL in recognition of its creators.

 Balance Factor